perfect6566/k8slog/README.md

 ./k8slog -n mynamespace -l label=muticontainer -s 1.5h -c containername -kubeconfig admin.kubeconfig
 ## Options:
   -c string
-  &emsp -c container name , Container name when multiple containers in pod
+  &emsp; -c container name , Container name when multiple containers in pod
   -f int
   &emsp -f 10,The number of lines from the end of the logs to show.
 Defaults to -1, showing all logs. (default -1)
   -kubeconfig string